Azure-Samples/gbbai-quantization-llm-llamacpp/README.md

     If you have a Windows machine, there are two options:

     1. Use the `nmake` alternative `mingw` by adding this command to your script file:
             ```sh
-            -G "MinGW Makefiles" after "cmake -S . -B build"
-            ```

-            or

-            ```sh
             cmake -S . -B build -G "MinGW Makefiles"
             ```

     2. Perform a web search for "Visual Studio Build Tools".
 Microsoft releases a command line build tools package as an alternative to the larger software downloads such as Visual Studio.

 2. **Build the Project**